 - Install safety devices on blinds when installed;

 - Include warnings and instructions in packaging and point-of-sale;

 - Maximum cord and chain length should end a minimum of 1.5 metres and above the finished floor level.

 The Bottom Line: Follow Blinds and Fabrics Safety Laws to Guarantee Everyone's Safety

 Keeping your home, office space, or establishment safe from any accidents is vital, especially when you have children and vulnerable adults present in the area.
 Thankfully, there are safety regulations that individuals must follow when you install blinds and curtains in the space.

 So if you're planning on installing cubicle curtains, keep these laws and safety devices in mind.
 This way, you can prevent unfortunate events and severe injuries from happening in your space.

 Why Choose Direct Fabrics?

-If you're looking for high-quality fabrics for your cubicle curtains, hotel rooms, or classrooms, reach out to Direct Fabrics.
+If you're looking for high-quality fabrics for your blinds, reach out to Direct Fabrics.
 We are a top supplier of fabrics for hotels, care homes, schools, and more.
 Additionally, we also manufacture and install soft furnishing across the UK.
 Check out our products today!